-Provide the information with everything a reporter might need in one place including:
+Provide the information with everything a reporter might need in one place, including:

-- Credentials and contact information of experts, beneficiaries or activist names.
+- Credentials and contact information of experts, beneficiaries, or activist names.
 If you want someone quoted, include them on the list and prepare them for interviews.

-- Original research and data from government or authoritative sources such as a timeline, polls, legal or policy background information.
+- Original research and data from government or authoritative sources such as a timeline, polls, and legal or policy background information.

-- Reference materials such as maps, data-sets, census numbers or original data research with sources included.
+- Reference materials such as maps, data sets, census numbers, or original data research with sources included.

-- Photos or video links to showcase the visual aspects of the story, or for reporters to use.
+- Photos or video links to showcase the visual aspects of the story or for reporters to use.

 Best times to package stories

 Don’t miss major events in the calendar: